DrCopyPaste/RecNForget/Help/Features/Customize_Toggle_Record_Hotkey.md

 To change this setting:
 - open the menu at the top left of the main window
-- click on 'Open Settings'
+- click on 'Open Settings' -> 'Hotkeys'
 - click on 'Toggle Record'
 - close the new dialog by pressing the hotkey you want
 - exit the settings window by pressing the accept button